fabiofabrizi/pands-project/README.md

 ## Preliminary Findings

-From all the various articles (aimed at beginners in this field) that I've come across on this topic, there seems to be a common pattern:
+From all the various articles on data analysis and data visualisation (aimed at beginners in this field) that I've come across on this topic, there seems to be a common pattern:

 i) Get the dataset
 ii) Check the dataset for null values and remove them